-The Company has performed reasonably well during the year ending 31 December 2016.
-The profits before tax for both lines of business (Life and Accident & Health) for the year, as per the financial statements, were €2.830k (compared to the profits for the year 2015 of €3.877k).
-These profits mainly arise from underwriting gains and expense margins within the business written and less so from investment income and gains as yields from assets continue to slide due to the current economic conditions.
+The Company performed reasonably well during the year ending 31 December 2017 and managed to record a sizeable increase in its pre-tax underwriting profits from the previous year and to significantly grow its life insurance business as a result of securing the Group Credit Life business of the Cyprus Cooperative Bank.
+Profits before tax for the year for both lines of business (Life and Accident & Health) amounted to €4,4m as per the audited financial statements compared with €2,8m in 2016.
+These arose mainly from underwriting gains and expense margins within the business written and less so from investment income and capital gains as yields from the Company's asset portfolio remained low.

-Over the last few years, the Company with the supervision and full support from its Board of Directors has strengthened its corporate governance framework and has established a strong risk management framework, in readiness for the Solvency II Directive which became effective on 1 January 2016.
-The Company's system of governance including the risk management system is discussed in section B of this report.
-They were no material changes in the governance system of the Company compared to the previous year.
+Over the last few years, the Company, with the supervision and backing of its Board of Directors, strengthened its corporate governance system and established a strong risk management framework, in readiness for the Solvency II Directive which became effective on January 1st, 2016.
+The three lines of defence model is in place and the Board of Directors, which bears the ultimate responsibility for ensuring that Corporate Governance arrangements within the Company are sufficient and adequate, monitors and oversees specific areas of the business through its various committees.
+The Company's system of governance including the role and responsibility of each Board Committee and key function of the Company as well as the risk management system is discussed in detail in section B of this report.
+The Company has a comprehensive set of risk policies and guidelines to ensure that adequate processes and procedures are in place to manage all types of risk in accordance with the current regulatory requirements under the Solvency II regime.
+There have been no material changes in the Company's governance system compared with the previous year.

 The Company's risk profile is driven by the characteristics of its asset portfolio and the nature of its insurance business.
-Life business is more geared towards long term savings products, with protection cover (death, disability, dread disease) being an important element for parts of the portfolio.
+Individual life business is more geared towards long term savings products, with protection cover (death, disability, dread disease) being an important element for parts of the portfolio.
+Group life protection business (death and disability) is now a major element of the life portfolio due to the credit life policy with Cyprus Cooperative Bank.
 The large portfolio of stand-alone health insurance business is also an important driver of the overall risk profile.
-As typified in the standard formula Solvency Capital Requirement (SCR) calculations the market risk component (given the current asset mix and composition) is about 57% of the total while insurance risks (life and health) make up about 37% of the total.
-This profile has not significantly changed during the year and a similar profile was captured in the previous year.